 Since I’ve traveled extensively among traditional cultures, I know that children can feel at home and part of a family no matter what is happening around them because in traditional societies there are often large extended families who know and care for the children.
-In modern societies we often have only the nuclear family and when that splits apart our children have so few others who care about them on a regular, daily basis.
+In modern societies, we often have only the nuclear family and when that splits apart our children have so few others who care about them on a regular, daily basis.

-Hopefully this blog will become a place of dialogue in how men can feel confident as they grow into their role of being a father.
-Hopefully women will also learn to grow these same qualities as they grow through pregnancy into being a mother.
+Hopefully, this blog will become a place of dialogue in how men can feel confident as they grow into their role of being a father.
+Hopefully, women will also learn to grow these same qualities as they grow through pregnancy into being a mother.
 Women aren’t innately more caring no matter what people seem to think.
 Women learn to be the primary carer and are forced by pregnancy and giving birth to deeply understand their connection to ‘the other … a baby’.
 Cultures put the role of carer on women and women are the first teachers of all children so they teach daughters differently from sons.
 But all humans have the same qualities.

-Hopefully families who are in the process of adopting will choose to grow these qualities as well while they are waiting for their baby so they also feel ready to start their new role as parents.
+Hopefully, families who are in the process of adopting will choose to grow these qualities as well while they are waiting for their baby so they also feel ready to start their new role as parents.

-Without a dialogue, without public conversing on this very important topic we just remain alone and isolated when in fact we could reach across space and time to other human beings and grow the family of humankind.
+Without dialogue, without public conversing on this very important topic we just remain alone and isolated when in fact we could reach across space and time to other human beings and grow the family of humankind.

-The end of first phase of pregnancy
+The end of the first phase of pregnancy